-Over the past five years, there has been a steady and gradual increase in the Company's overall compensation to its executive officers consistent with the increased activities and accomplishments of the Company, followed by a reduction in compensation in 2018 and 2019 to reflect the challenging market conditions.
-Although the Company's stock performance has lagged that of both the S&P/TSX Composite Index and S&P/TSX Global Mining Index over the period, the Board believes that the under-performance in the Company's share price largely reflects the negativity in the market sentiment towards the more pronounced decline in the iron ore sector relative to other commodities including gold, copper and other base metals in the midst of lack-luster global economic recovery.
-TSI Fe 62% iron ore spot price peaked over \$120/Mt in July 2019 and gradually decline to mid-\$80/Mt and slowly climb up back to \$100/Mt The Board considers that the fluctuation in share price was unrelated to the performance of the management of the Company but was instead driven by the overall macroeconomic conditions specific to the iron ore sector.
-However, the Company has adjusted down the compensation package in 2017, 2018 to preserve cash in alignment with the interest of the Company's shareholders.
+In spite of these favourable transactions, the Company's stock performance has lagged that of both the S&P/TSX Composite Index and S&P/TSX Global Mining Index over the period.
+The Board believes that the under-performance in the Company's share price largely reflects the negativity in the market sentiment towards the more pronounced decline in the iron ore sector over the past few years relative to other commodities including gold, copper and other base metals, and in particular towards junior mining companies such as the Company whose projects are not yet in the production stage.
+The Board considers that the fluctuation in share price was unrelated to the performance of the management of the Company but was instead driven by the overall macroeconomic conditions specific to the iron ore sector.

 When compared to its peers, other iron ore exploration and development companies operating in the Labrador Trough region, the Company's stock has performed very well and ranks near the top of this group.
-Management is of the opinion that this was a direct result of management's ongoing performance and efforts over the last few years to create a substantial portfolio of iron ore resources totaling 19.4Bt, to have completed the Feasibility Study of the Company's flagship Joyce Lake DSO project, and to have positioned the Company to perform well to maximize shareholder returns when the iron market recovers.
-Management is optimistic that the Company's holdings of approximately \$6.7 Million of cash, bank deposits and investment portfolio, which the Company's management has been very mindful of conserving, along with its unique competitive advantage of establishing strong partnerships with two Chinese state-owned enterprises when available funding is scarce, will allow the Company to diversify its business into non-ferrous sectors.
-The management team has created a solid business development platform for the Company to assess and evaluate potential investments during a period when many of the Company's peers are struggling to maintain their properties and mining assets are, in general, undervalued compared to valuations given in prior periods.
+Management is of the opinion that this was a direct result of management's ongoing performance and efforts over the last few years to create a substantial portfolio of iron ore resources totaling 19.4Bt, to have advanced the Company's flagship Joyce Lake project when the iron ore market is recovering, to have successfully executed the Century Metals spin-out and acquisition transactions, to have developed a counter-cyclical food operation complement to the Company's iron ore business, and to have positioned the Company to perform well to maximize shareholder returns when the iron market recovers.
+Management is optimistic that the Company's holdings of approximately \$13 million of cash, bank deposits and investment portfolio, along with its unique competitive advantage of establishing strong partnerships with two Chinese state-owned enterprises, and the Company's successful experience of the Century Metals spin-out, will allow the Company to create more value for its shareholders when the iron ore market is in its recovery.